eascodes/100-days-code/log.md

 **Thoughts** These challenges are taking me quite a while to solve but I am enjoying them.
 Now that I am getting toward the end, the exercises are much more advanced and require more research.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 89: January 27, 2021

+**Today's Progress**: Today I completed the intermediate algorithm scripting module for the JavaScript FreeCodeCamp course.
+I started the applied JavaScript projects, which is the last module of the course.

+**Thoughts** Although I did enjoy the intermediate algorithm scripting module, I am glad to have finally wrapped it up so I can start applying JavaScript in a more project-oriented way.

+**Link(s) to work** https://www.freecodecamp.org/eascodes